ClouDesire/docusaurus/docs/billing.md

 Cloudesire allows Platform Administrators, and Resellers to create _bundles_ as a composition of 2 or more products.

-A bundle has the same "marketing & legal" attributes of a _normal_ product (icon, descriptions, feature list, FAQ, screenshots, video, ToS, Privacy Policy, etc.).
-On top the platform allows to create several **plans** for the same bundle (e.g. _silver_, _gold_, _platinum_, etc.).
+A bundle has the same "marketing & legal" attributes of a standard product (icon, descriptions, feature list, FAQ, screenshots, video, ToS, Privacy Policy, etc.).
+On top the platform allows to create several _plans_ for the same bundle (e.g. _silver_, _gold_, _platinum_, etc.).

-Each _bundle plan_ is defined as a composition of _products plans. _Using a
+Each _bundle plan_ is defined as a composition of _product plans_.
+Using a
-simple interface it's possible to specify for each of them a **discount percentage**; in this way, the total price of a _bundle plan_ is calculated as the sum of all the discounted prices of all the _products plans attached to it.
+simple interface it's possible to specify for each of them a **discount percentage**; in this way, the total price of a _bundle plan_ is calculated as the sum of all the discounted prices of all the _products plans_ attached to it.

 ![bundle on the control panel](/img/docs/bundles-4.png)